loda-lang/loda-rust/rust_project/arc-competition/readme.md

 ```
 PROMPT> rake run
 1984-01-01T12:06:54Z - Start of program
+env::consts::ARCH: x86_64
+env::consts::OS: linux
 initial program_item_vec: 66
 initial model_item_vec.len: 63
 snip output
 Press CTRL-C to stop it.
 ```

+Verify that the architecture is `x86_64`.
+This is the only platform that is accepted for ARCathon.

 Great this looks like the content of the `secret_data` has been mounted correct and the file has been discovered correct.